-Beyoncé and Jay-Z’s Concert Tour Got Announced—Then the Post Was Promptly Deleted
+Beyoncé and Jay-Z Are Officially Touring Together Once More

 Do you remember just how epic Beyoncé and Jay-Z’s 2014 On the Run tour was?
 She hit the stage in sexy Versace and Givenchy bodysuits, and the married duo together lit up stadiums worldwide with hits from her self-titled Beyoncé and his Magna Carta Holy Grail albums.
 “Drunk in Love” was the song of the year.
 Here’s a reminder:

-Now, the music superstars are gearing up to tour together—or so we think.
-On Monday, eagle-eyed fans caught a glimpse of tour dates shared on Beyoncé’s official Facebook page and Ticketmaster pages.
+Now, the music superstars are gearing up to tour together, though the official announcement was just as drama-filled as their relationship.
+Last week, eagle-eyed fans caught a glimpse of tour dates shared on Beyoncé’s official Facebook page and Ticketmaster pages.
 Complex caught a screenshot of the Facebook page, and we see the Beyoncé & Jay-Z – On the Run 2 dates scheduled for July 30 at the Lincoln Financial Field in Philadelphia.

 As with all secretive things in the world of Bey and Jay, the posts were quickly deleted, and fans on Twitter proceeded to freak out.